Pence to deliver postponed China speech this fall: White House official

 In contrast, Trump alternates between praising Xi as a great leader and casting him as an enemy, while excoriating China for taking advantage of U.S. businesses, in public remarks and tweets.

-Pence returned early Friday from a week-long trip to Europe, where he urged European leaders to keep China’s Huawei, the world’s top telecoms equipment maker, out of their 5G networks and urged Icelandic leaders to be vigilant against Chinese incursions in the Arctic.
+Pence returned early Friday from a week-long trip to Europe, where he urged European leaders to keep China’s Huawei Technologies Co Ltd [HWT.UL], the world’s top telecoms equipment maker, out of their 5G networks and urged Icelandic leaders to be vigilant against Chinese incursions in the Arctic.

-Reporting by Alexandra Alper; Additional teporting by Roberta Rampton; Editing by Tom Brown
+Reporting by Alexandra Alper; Additional reporting by Roberta Rampton; Editing by Tom Brown and Richard Chang